Tiziano Terzani: Legacy and Biopic

 The role of the ailing, retired Terzani, now living in the mountains of Tuscany dressed and groomed just like an Indian sadhu, is played by Swiss-German actor Bruno Ganz and that of his son by Italian actor Elio Germano.
-The movie, an art-house German-Italian production, was not expected to be a blockbuster but received positive reviews in the European press.
+The film, an art-house German-Italian production, was not expected to be a blockbuster but received positive reviews in the European press.
+"In this film [see below], your father has a Franciscan spirit in some ways... «I think it's a wonderful compliment.
+I understood what the Franciscan spirit really is by working alongside Mother Teresa in Calcutta, caring for the dying».